IMSY-DKFZ/prevalence-shifts/src/mml_plugin/prevalences/README.md

 # MML prevalences plugin

-This is the MML prevalences plugin, providing a task tag to reproduce the data splits used in paper "Deployment of Image Analysis Algorithms under Prevalence Shifts", see [ArXiV](https://arxiv.org/abs/2303.12540).
-To be published at the [MICCAI 2023](https://conferences.miccai.org/2023/en/) conference.
+This is the MML prevalences plugin, providing a task tag to reproduce the data splits used in the papers:
+  - "Deployment of Image Analysis Algorithms under Prevalence Shifts", see [Springer](https://doi.org/10.1007/978-3-031-43898-1_38) and [ArXiV](https://arxiv.org/abs/2303.12540).
+  - "Navigating Prevalence Shifts in Image Analysis Algorithm Deployment" (unpublished)

+This specific version has been updated to be used in conjunction with the latest version of MML.

 > DISCLAIMER: This package is a plugin for a larger library named mml.
 The mml dependency has not been published yet -
 > this means so far the plugin cannot be installed.
 We are working on it and release this dependency later.